 The Philippines: when to go?

 From June to October (but recently also November and December) is the typhoon season.
 Palawan is generally less exposed to typhoons.
-Obviously the prices are cheaper during the rainy season.
+Obviously, the prices are cheaper during the rainy season.
 One suggestion: avoid the period of the Chinese New Year and Christmas Holidays: too crowded.

 Here you can see some more pictures I took in the Philippines.
-Here a post about Bohol and here I talked about a great experience you can do in the Philippines: swimming with the Whale Sharks.
-Here my travel guide to Phi Phi Island.
+Here is a post about Bohol and here I talked about a great experience you can do in the Philippines: swimming with the Whale Sharks.
+Here is my travel guide to Phi Phi Island.